maxrossello/redmine_app_timesheets/README.md

 allowed to know their existence.
 Standard Redmine doesn't allow the usage to non project members, but nevertheless discloses the name of the Version in some situations.

 Note that if a shared Target Version is used as an Order, its name will be visible with the issues if assigned to issues on foreign projects accessible to further users.

 Define a group of users enabled to use the administrative view, and a group of users enabled to use the Timesheet application (e.g. All Users).
 Go to the redmine_app__space plugin settings and enable both applications to the proper user groups.

 Enable the Time Tracking module into the backing project.
 All other modules (including Issue Tracking) can be off.

-The benefit of having the Issue Tracking module disabled is that you can provide the timesheet feature without the need to make the backing project visible to users.
+NOTE: in order for users to report timelogs over native Orders into standard views (e.g. spent time reports) you need to assign a role which allows to read timelogs into the backing project.
+This is not necessary for non-native Orders, nor for working with timelogs on native Orders within the Timesheets app.

 WARNING: if you migrate from version 1.2 or below you will have to redefine any view/edit permissions over Orders that you may have assigned through roles into the backing project.